docker/get-involved/content/en/docs/captains/_index.md

 weight: 3
 date: 2017-01-05
 description: >
- A Dedicated Space for Docker Captains' Projects, Resources and Newsfeeds.
+ A dedicated Space for Docker Captains' Projects, Resources and Newsfeeds.
 ---